ibm-cloud-docs/EventStreams/restricting_access_iam.md

 # Using IAM IP address access restrictions with {{site.data.keyword.messagehub}}
 {: #restricting_access_iam}

-If you want to enable [IAM IP address access restrictions](/docs/account?topic=account-ips) when you're using {{site.data.keyword.messagehub}}, you must ensure that the {{site.data.keyword.iamshort}} (IAM) IP allowlist is configured so that the {{site.data.keyword.messagehub}} authentication and authorization service, which is used to authenticate and authorize Kafka client, can still function.
+If you want to enable [IAM IP address access restrictions](/docs/account?topic=account-ips) when you're using {{site.data.keyword.messagehub}}, you must ensure that the {{site.data.keyword.iamshort}} (IAM) IP allowlist is configured so that the {{site.data.keyword.messagehub}} authentication and authorization service, which is used to authenticate and authorize the Kafka client, can still function.

-## Granting access if you are using {{site.data.keyword.messagehub}} over the public network
+## Granting access if you use {{site.data.keyword.messagehub}} over the public network
 {: #restricting_access_iam_public}

-If you're using {{site.data.keyword.messagehub}} over the public network, you must ensure that the IP addresses of any computers that access Kafka API endpoints and REST API endpoints are added to the {{site.data.keyword.iamshort}} (IAM) IP allowlist.
+If you use {{site.data.keyword.messagehub}} over the public network, you must add the IP addresses of any computers that access Kafka API endpoints and REST API endpoints to the {{site.data.keyword.iamshort}} (IAM) IP allowlist.

-## Granting access if you are using {{site.data.keyword.messagehub}} over the private network (Enterprise plan only)
+## Granting access if you use {{site.data.keyword.messagehub}} over the private network (Enterprise plan only)
 {: #restricting_access_iam_private}

-If you're using {{site.data.keyword.messagehub}} over the private network, you must add the {{site.data.keyword.messagehub}}'s own private IP addresses for the appropriate cluster to the {{site.data.keyword.iamshort}} (IAM) IP allowlist.
-You can find these IP addresses via below command:
+If you use {{site.data.keyword.messagehub}} over the private network, you must add the {{site.data.keyword.messagehub}}'s own private IP addresses for the appropriate cluster to the {{site.data.keyword.iamshort}} (IAM) IP allowlist.
+You can find these IP addresses with the following command:

 ```
 ibmcloud resource service-instance <event-streams-instance-name> --output json
 ```

-Find the `extensions.virtual_private_endpoints.endpoints.ip_address` section from the output, the 3 `166.9.x.x` IP addresses are needed to be added to {{site.data.keyword.iamshort}} (IAM) IP allowlist.
+Find the `extensions.virtual_private_endpoints.endpoints.ip_address` section from the output, the three `166.9.x.x` IP addresses are needed to be added to {{site.data.keyword.iamshort}} (IAM) IP allowlist.
 These addresses are static and will remain for the life of the service instance.

 eg.
 ```json